 The hike from Paget Lookout to Paget Peak

-From the lookout to Paget Peak you climb 446 m (1463 feet) in just 1.4 km so this is one steep hike.
+From Paget Lookout to Paget Peak you climb 446 m (1463 feet) in just 1.4 km, so this is one steep hike.
 Be extremely careful with foot placement as the last thing you ever want to hear is ROCK – because someone has dislodged a boulder.

 We had people to follow on the way up though the main trail is quite well-worn.
 Still there are many side trails so look for occasional cairns.
 The scree was loose in places but doable.